Use of ICT in enterprises and e-commerce

 Data are obtained conducting sample size survey.
 Data source are:

-- CSB report – questionnaire on the use of information and communication technologies in enterprises (1-e-commerce);
+- CSB report – questionnaire on the use of information and communication technologies in enterprises (1-ICT and e-commerce);

 - survey on structural business indicators conducted by the CSB;